-• Adopt zoning standards by September 2024 in compliance with AB 2923.
+• Adopt zoning standards in compliance with AB 2923 before or during the adoption of the Housing Element Draft.,

-- Amend the Castro Valley Area General Plan for these sites to reflect zoning standards and rezone the site to facilitate development of below-market-rate housing by September 2024. - Incorporate supportive development standards in the updated Castro Valley Business District Specific Plan, expected to be completed in 2025. - Apply for future rounds of PDA funding to support pre-development work at the station
+- Amend the Castro Valley Area General Plan for these sites to reflect zoning standards and rezone the site to facilitate development of below-market-rate housing before or during the adoption of the Housing Element Draft. - Incorporate supportive development standards in the updated Castro Valley Business District Specific Plan, expected to be completed in 2025 (see program 1.L). - Apply for future rounds of PDA funding to support pre-development work at the station